rschristopher/ischristtrue.com/src/truth.md

  then you will find yourself
- unmoored from any first principles necessary for even a pretense of objective truth.
+ unmoored from any first principles necessary for even a pretense of objective truth, and you've probably numbed yourself to those fundamental questions and you simply stopped asking them with any humility.
-Non-belief in an otherwise "unseen" reality doesn't negate the existence of that reality.
+You can ignore the fundamental questions, but non-belief in an otherwise "unseen" reality doesn't negate the existence of that reality.
-You don't live in a mechanistic universe.
+You don't live in a mechanistic universe, because fundamental questions are not mechanistic and yet still exist and are still fundamental.
-You don't live in absurdist universe.
+You don't live in absurdist universe, accepting absurdism is merely to abandon reason and will.
 And you certainly don't live in a postmodern universe.